 Buying Posca markers online can get really confusing, with conflicting information about what colors are available in which sizes (even between official sites posca.com/en, poscausa.com, and puni.co.jp), what colors come in which packs, and inconsistant color names in product listings; so I've made a handy guide!

 Guide is incomplete and still in progress, if you have something to add please leave a message on Neocities or #Fuzz3676 on Discord.
-I'll probably be adding photos to this page later.
+This page is notably lacking in images, I'll be adding some eventually.

 Contents: